Azure/fta-internalbusinessapps/appmodernization/containers/articles/heptio-ark-kubernestes-backup-restore.md

 * [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) ( If using the Windows Subsystem for Linux, please follow the installation instructions for the Debian/Ubuntu version located [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest) )
 * An existing Kubernetes cluster running in Azure.
 You can find the instruction for setting up the AKS managed service [here](https://github.com/Azure/fta-internalbusinessapps/blob/master/appmodernization/containers/articles/acs-aks-managed-deployment.md)
 * Completion of the POC Walkthrough - Heptio Ark: Setting up Backup and Restore for a Kubernetes Cluster - Part I located [here](https://github.com/Azure/fta-internalbusinessapps/blob/master/appmodernization/containers/articles/heptio-ark-kubernestes-setup.md)
+* Ensure that kubectl has the correct Kubernetes cluster config context of the cluster you will backup and restore objects for.

 ## Walkthrough